The State Of REITs: July 2017

 Similarly, bonds are expensive at the moment due to their inverse relationship with interest rates which are low relative to history.

 Therefore, I think REITs, trading at fair value, represent a better value than the broader market and bonds which are each expensive.
-From an asset allocation standpoint one could capture the superior relative value of REITs with an overweight to the 11 th GICS sector and the easiest way to do this is to buy the Vanguard REIT ETF (VNQ).
+From an asset allocation standpoint, one could capture the superior relative value of REITs with an overweight to the 11th GICS sector, and the easiest way to do this is to buy the Vanguard REIT ETF (VNQ).

 A better way

-Over the past 3 years, large cap REITs have outperformed the small and mid cap by a sizable margin.
+Over the past three years, large-cap REITs have outperformed the small and mid cap by a sizable margin.

-This leaves large cap REITs more expensive fundamentally.
-In fact, the median REIT has a P/2017 FFO of 15.9X compared to the index at just over 19X. mathematically, the market weighted index is dominated by large caps so the ~19X is roughly the valuation of large caps.
-Clearly the small and mid caps must be quite a bit cheaper to make the median only 15.9.
+This leaves large-cap REITs more expensive fundamentally.
+In fact, the median REIT has a P/2017 FFO of 15.9X compared to the index at just over 19X.
+Mathematically, the market weighted index is dominated by large caps, so the ~19X is roughly the valuation of large caps.
+Clearly, the small and mid caps must be quite a bit cheaper to make the median only 15.9.

-To play the small cap REITs at a macro level one could invest in the IQ US Real Estate Small Cap ETF (ROOF).
+To play the small-cap REITs at a macro level, one could invest in the IQ US Real Estate Small Cap ETF (ROOF).

 One step further